aburra16/waiting-for-satoshi/script.md

 Explain.

                          MAXIMILIAN
-Maybe… maybe Satoshi is a mirror.
+            (slowly at first, then increasingly excitedly) Maybe... maybe, we were wrong all this while, Gio.
+All these years, we've been waiting for an external savior... waiting for permission from some nebulous someone to truly live our live.
+What if Satoshi is a mirror?
 We look into the myth until we finally see our own faces staring back.

                          GIOVANNI